Megarushing/maltego-btc/README.md

 - Install Blockchain.info Transform by Paterva in the Transform Hub of your maltego

 Installation:
-- Download binary from https://github.com/Megarushing/maltego-btc/releases and save it in `/usr/local/bin/` on mac, or in Windows `C:\maltego-btc\`
+- Download binary from https://github.com/Megarushing/maltego-btc/releases and save it in `/usr/local/bin/` on mac, or in Windows `C:\maltego-btc\`.
+E.g: `sudo cp maltego-btc /usr/local/bin/`
-- In the Mac Terminal do `chmod +x /usr/local/bin/maltego-btc`
+- In the Mac Terminal do `sudo chmod +x /usr/local/bin/maltego-btc`

 OR To Compile from sources:
 - Install GoLang